Twins put Buxton, Pineda on injured list

 Minnesota recalled right-hander Zack Littell and outfielder Jake Cave from Triple-A Rochester.

 Also rejoining the Twins is first baseman C.J.
 Cron, who returned from his rehab assignment and was reinstated from the 10-day injured list Saturday.
-Cron, who missed 12 games with a right thumb inflammation, is batting .193 with two homers and nine RBIs in 35 games.
+Cron, who missed 12 games with a right thumb inflammation, is batting .263 with 18 homers and 55 RBIs in 83 games.
 Left-hander Lewis Thorpe was optioned to Rochester to make room for Cron.

 Buxton previously missed 13 games this season with a bruised right wrist and 10 games with concussion-like symptoms.